 - Antihistamines such as diphenhydramine (Benadryl) can control the itch.

 - Corticosteroid cream or ointment can reduce the itch.
-For a more severe reaction, you can take steroids like prednisone (Rayos) by mouth to control swelling.
+For a more severe reaction, you can take oral steroids, like prednisone (Rayos) to control swelling.

-- Calcineurin inhibitors such as tacrolimus (Protopic) and pimecrolimus (Elidel) reduce the immune response that causes red, itchy skin.
+- Calcineurin inhibitors, such as tacrolimus (Protopic) and pimecrolimus (Elidel), reduce the immune response that causes itchy skin.

 - Antibiotics treat skin infections.